RitikaVerma7/RitikaVerma7/README.md

 I'm Ritika Verma, a cybersecurity professional based in Cupertino, CA, with 7.5 years of experience across various facets of cybersecurity.
-- My expertise includes Security Engineering, Infrastructure Security, and Security Operations.
+- My expertise includes AI Security, Security Engineering, Infrastructure Security, and Security Operations.
 With a strong foundation in both theoretical and practical aspects of cybersecurity.
 - I've honed my skills in frameworks such as MITRE ATT&CK and OWASP Top 10, and am proficient in Risk Assessment, Incident Response, IAM Production Access Management, and Cloud Security.
 - Currently advancing my expertise through a master’s degree in information systems, with a specialized focus on integrating cybersecurity practices into AI/ML technologies.